 - Trunk Mount Bike Rack

-Here are some questions that will help you decide which type of bike rack is best for you.
+Here are some questions to help you decide which type of bike rack is right for you.

-There are three different types of bike racks.
-One of the most frequently used designs is called the “roof rack.”
-The roof rack consists of a metal apparatus that is installed on the roof of your vehicle which holds the bicycle in an upright position.
+The roof rack consists of a metal rack that is installed on the roof of your vehicle which holds the bicycle in an upright position.

 Since roof racks keep the bicycle out of the line of sight when driving, they are great as a long term option, especially given that they can be left on top of the car when not in use.